Inequality in Hollywood: African-American inequality

-As Hollywood grew slowly at the beginning of the twentieth century, few roles were available for African-American actors.
-In 1915, the film Birth of a Nation was released, which has become known as "the most controversial film ever made in the United States."
-The film featured white actors in blackface, and it also portrayed the Ku Klux Klan as the saviors of society.
-The Jazz Singer, which was released in 1927, is another example of white actors using blackface instead of hiring black actors and actresses.
+As Hollywood grew in the early twentieth century, few roles were available for African-American actors.
+In 1915, the film Birth of a Nation was released and has been described as "the most controversial film ever made in the United States."
+The film featured white actors in blackface and portrayed the Ku Klux Klan as the saviors of society.
+The 1927 film The Jazz Singer further demonstrated the industry's use of traditional blackface performance in major studio productions, with white performers hired instead of black actors.

-Recognition for African American performances throughout the history of motion pictures is awarded less often.
-Hattie McDaniel was the first ever African American to win an Oscar, which was in 1939 for Best Actress in a Supporting Role for the film Gone with the Wind.
-Steve McQueen is the only black director to win an Academy Award for Best Picture, which was for the film 12 Years a Slave.
-Only 4 African American actors have won Oscars for Best Actor in a Leading Role, and Halle Berry is the only black actress to have won an Oscar for Best Actress in a Leading Role.
-Jordan Peele and Geoffrey Fletcher are the only black men to have Oscars for in the Best Writing categories, respectively.
-In 2010, Fletcher won for Adapted Screenplay for Precious; Peele won for Original Screenplay for the film Get Out in 2018.
-There is also a disparity in the budgets and box office grosses between films with white and non-white directors, with white directors' budgets being higher on average.
+African American performers have received fewer major acting awards.
+Hattie McDaniel was the first African American to win an Oscar for Best Actress in a Supporting Role, for her performance in the 1939 film Gone with the Wind.
+Steve McQueen became the first black producer to win the Academy Award for Best Picture, as well as the first black director to direct a Best Picture-winning film for 12 Years a Slave.
+Only four African American actors have won Oscars for Best Actor in a Leading Role, and Halle Berry is the only black actress to have won an Oscar for Best Actress in a Leading Role.
+Jordan Peele and Geoffrey Fletcher are the only black men to have won Oscars in the Best Writing categories.
+In 2010, Fletcher won for Best Adapted Screenplay for Precious; Peele won for Best Original Screenplay for the film Get Out in 2018.
+There are also differences in budgets and box office earnings between films with white and non-white directors, with films directed by white directors having higher budgets on average.

-In 2009, Disney introduced the first ever African American Princess, Tiana, in the movie The Princess and the Frog.
+In 2009, Disney introduced Tiana, its first African American princess, in the film The Princess and the Frog.

-Scarlett Johansson at the World Premiere of Ghost in the Shell; the actress received backlash for portraying a Japanese female protagonist.
+Scarlett Johansson at the world premiere of Ghost in the Shell; she received criticism for portraying a Japanese female protagonist.

+More recent quantitative research has documented a substantial long-term increase in Black representation in Hollywood films.
+This increase, however, has varied with economic conditions.
+A 2026 study of 2,023 top domestic-grossing U.S. films released between 1980 and 2022 found that Black actors' share of screen time was lower when credit conditions tightened and higher when GDP grew.
+Greater screen time for Black actors was also associated with a marginally higher domestic gross but a lower international revenue share and worldwide gross.